-In 2024 we plan to invite suppliers to complete International Petroleum Industry Environmental Conservation Association (IPIECA) and Building Responsibly labour rights training, that we piloted in 2022.
+In 2024, more than 80 suppliers completed International Petroleum Industry Environmental Conservation Association (IPIECA) labour rights training.

-8. Next steps
+9. Next steps

-In 2024, we will continue to monitor effectiveness through the Working Group.
+In 2025 we will continue to monitor effectiveness through the Working Group.
 We will also continue to emphasise to our staff and suppliers our commitment to ensuring that modern slavery and human trafficking is not part of our supply chain.
 We have established KPIs to assess our effectiveness in combating modern slavery, including the following metrics:

-- Update our Human Rights Policy and continue integration of Human Rights in our group policies and standards. - Monitor progress on the actions included in the salient issue action plans. - Review and assess the responses from supplier self-assessment forms for follow up and strengthen our supplier human assurance programme by conducting four supplier labour rights audits. - Review and assess the number of Human Rights related speak up complaints received, the findings and the resulting actions.
-Alongside this we will review the grievance mechanisms and remediation processes against the UNGP effectiveness criteria. - Roll out IPIECA and Building Responsibly labour rights training to suppliers.
+- monitor progress on the actions included in the salient issue action plans; - monitor progress on improvement plans and work with suppliers to strengthen human rights commitments; - review and assess the number of human rights related speak up complaints received, the findings and the resulting actions; and, - roll out IPIECA labour rights training to suppliers.